MAMS IS NOW ACCEPTING APPLICATIONS FOR THE CLASS OF FALL 2022!

 Applicants who are a good fit for the MA in Medical Sciences (MAMS) program will already be good candidates for admission to medical school, but need to strengthen their academic preparation.
 This means that all medical school prerequisites must have been completed.
 Applicants are strongly encouraged to have completed at least the equivalent of an undergraduate minor in one of the natural sciences.

-All applications must be complete by July 1st.
-Applicants accepted to the program on or before April 15th must enroll by June 15th.
-Applicants accepted to the program after April 15th must enroll by July 15th.
+All applications will be reviewed until the class is full or until August 19, 2022-whichever comes first.
+Applications will not be reviewed after .
+Applicants accepted to the program on or before April 15th must enroll by June 15th, 2022.
+Applicants accepted to the program after April 15th must enroll by July 1, 2022.
 Please know that we fill our class on a rolling basis.
 Therefore, we strongly encourage prospective students to complete their applications and enroll as soon as possible.
 We know many students on medical school waiting lists wish to delay their application and enrollment for as long as possible.
-However, all outstanding applications are cancelled when the class fills.
+However, all outstanding applications are canceled when the class fills.
 Only admitted applicants who enroll are ensured a seat in the program.

 Minimum Application Requirements